lohitgangupamu/DeepSense-Deepfake-detection-System-/README.md

-# minor-2- Deepsense: An Insightful Deepfake Detection System
+# Minor-2: Deepsense: An Insightful Deepfake Detection System

+#Abstract
 Our pioneering system is a beacon of excellence in the realm of deepfake detection, boasting unmatched depth and sophistication in discerning manipulated media content.
 With a keen understanding and perceptive eye, it excels in